Abismo Negro: Total Nonstop Action Wrestling (2004)

-In 2004, TNA and AAA began a working relationship that saw TNA wrestlers work in Mexico and AAA wrestlers make several appearances on TNA's weekly pay-per-views.
-Managed by AAA owner Antonio Peña, Palomeque, working as Abismo Negro, along with Héctor Garza, Juventud Guerrera, Mr. Águila, and later Heavy Metal, worked for TNA as Team AAA in the TNA 2004 America's X Cup Tournament.
-The team made their debut on January 28, 2004, at TNA Weekly pay-per-view event #78, defeating the team of Eric Young, Shark Boy, Matt Stryker and Chad Collyer.
-In the following weeks, Negro and Team AAA won against Elix Skipper, the team of Jerry Lynn and Sonjay Dutt and finally all of Team USA in a 4 on 4 match to claim the Americas X Cup.
-Four weeks later Team AAA successfully defended the X Cup against Team Canada, as Abismo Negro and Juventud Guerrera defeated the team of Teddy Hart and Jack Evans to tie the score between the two teams, allowing for a final four-on-four elimination match that Team AAA won.

-Abismo Negro and the rest of Team AAA returned for the 2004 World X Cup Tournament where they now competed as "Team Mexico".
-Abismo Negro remained undefeated until April 7, 2004, when his team lost to James Mason and Jason Allgood in one of the first matches of the World X Cup Tournament.
-Later in the night, Team Mexico defeated Team UK to even the score.
-The World Cup saw Team Mexico lose to Team USA, Team Canada (Eric Young and Bobby Roode), and Team Japan (Ryuji Hijikata and Mitsu Hirai Jr.).
-Team Mexico tied in points with Team USA and Team Canada, which meant that a representative of each team met in an Ultimate X match to determine the winner of the tournament.
-Héctor Garza represented Mexico, but in the end Team USA's Chris Sabin won the match and the tournament.
+In 2004, TNA and AAA established a partnership where TNA wrestlers performed in Mexico and AAA wrestlers appeared on TNA's weekly pay-per-views.
+Managed by AAA owner Antonio Peña, Palomeque, as Abismo Negro, along with Héctor Garza, Juventud Guerrera, Mr. Águila and later Heavy Metal, worked for TNA as Team AAA in the TNA America's X Cup Tournament.
+The team made their debut on January 28, 2004, defeating Chad Collyer, Eric Young, Matt Stryker and Shark Boy.
+In the following weeks, Negro and Team AAA won against Elix Skipper, Jerry Lynn and Sonjay Dutt, and finally all of Team USA in a four-on-four match to claim the Americas X Cup.
+On March 10, Team AAA successfully defended the X Cup against Team Canada, as Negro and Guerrera defeated Jack Evans and Teddy Hart to tie the score between the two teams, allowing for a final four-on-four elimination match that Team AAA won.
+Negro and the rest of Team AAA were rebranded as "Team Mexico" for the 2004 World X Cup Tournament.
+He remained undefeated until April 7, when his team lost to James Mason and Jason Allgood in one of the first matches of the tournament.
+Later that night, Team Mexico defeated Team UK to even the score.
+The World Cup saw Team Mexico lose to Team USA, Team Canada (Young and Bobby Roode), and Team Japan (Mitsu Hirai Jr. and Ryuji Hijikata).
+Team Mexico tied in points with Team USA and Team Canada, meaning that a representative of each team met in an Ultimate X match to determine the winner of the tournament.
+Garza represented Mexico, but Team USA's Chris Sabin won the match and the tournament.